pivotal/docs-tap/getting-started/iterate-new-app.md

 ## <a id="live-update-your-app"></a>Live update your application

-Deploy the application to view it updating live on the cluster to demonstrate how code changes are going to behave on a production cluster early in the development process.
+Deploy the application to view it updating live on the cluster to see how code changes behave on a production cluster.

 Follow the following steps to live update your application: